 - What is Bitcoin?

-Bitcoin is an online descentralised virtual currency based on an open source, P2P protocol.
+Bitcoin is an online decentralised virtual currency based on an open source, P2P protocol.
 Bitcoins can be transferred using a computer without relying on a financial institution.

 If you haven’t heard about Bitcoin I recommend you watch the following video:

-Both the Bitcoin creation and transfer is performed by computers called “miners” that confirm the bitcoin’s creation by adding the information to a descentralized database.
+Both the Bitcoin creation and transfer is performed by computers called “miners” that confirm the bitcoin’s creation by adding the information to a decentralised database.
 Bitcoins get harder to generate all the time.
 There are more that 10 million bitcoins in circulation today.
-The Bitcoin design only lets the creation of 21 millions and that limit will be reached during the year 2140.
+The Bitcoin design only lets the creation of 21 million and that limit will be reached during the year 2140.

 The Bitcoin wallet is what gives you ownership of one or more Bitcoin addresses.
 You can use those addresses to send and receive coins from other users.

 Due to the complexity of mining bitcoins if you mine on your own it may be a long time until you can make some return.
 Bitcoin pools are places where multiple users can work together to make bitcoins and share benefits in a fair way.